2026 Hyundai IONIQ 9: EPA Range, NHTSA & IIHS Safety

 How Do the 2026 Hyundai IONIQ 9 Trims Compare?

 The 2026 Hyundai IONIQ 9 is available in 6 trims, with base prices ranging from $58,955 to $76,490.
-All trims use a Electric powertrain.
+All trims use an Electric powertrain.
 The table below compares key specifications and costs across all available trims.
 Prices shown are manufacturer's suggested retail price (MSRP) and do not include destination charges, dealer fees, taxes, or incentives.

 Compare Trim Costs